Owner-Operator Tools

 Fetching scores from FMCSA…

-The Seven BASICs
+The Seven BASIC Categories

-| Unsafe Driving | 65 | Speeding, reckless driving, improper lane changes, failure to obey traffic laws |
+Speeding, reckless driving, improper lane changes, and failure to obey traffic laws caught during roadside inspections.

-| Controlled Substances / Alcohol | 65 | Drug and alcohol violations from inspections and post-accident testing |
+Drug and alcohol violations found during roadside inspections and post-accident testing results.

-| Vehicle Maintenance | 65 | Brake defects, lighting violations, tire failures, mechanical defects |
+Brake defects, lighting violations, tire failures, and other mechanical defects documented during inspections.

 How CSA Scores Affect Your Insurance